 Birds Fly Under the Radar

 Avian veterinarians warn bird parents objects meant for other uses that people give to their birds as toys can be dangerous as lead and zinc poison are the most common toxicities seen in birds.
 Toys meant for children or cats and dogs are especially worrisome, but because birds love the taste of lead (who knew?) dangers for birds lurk more in household objects such as chains, jewelry, and fishing weights that birds put in their mouths.

 Politics of the Plate

 Hungry anyone?
 For lead, that is.
-Lead was found in ceramic plates, bowls, teacups, spoons and other items that were made in the China, a recent study found.
-Among all this kitchen ware, up to 25% of the products were lead-positive.
+The lead was found in ceramic plates, bowls, teacups, spoons and other items that were made in China, a recent study found.
+Among all this kitchenware, up to 25% of the products were lead-positive.
 One ceramic food dish found lead levels at 2,890 ppm.
 “We were astounded – astounded – to find so many of them positive for lead,” said Dr. Gerald O’Malley, a toxicologist who spearheaded the study and warned that lead in Chinese products presents a serious public health threat.
 Lead in eating utensils can seep into food and beverages, poisoning unsuspecting innocents.